nyan-left/trade-volume-scraper/README.md

 > :warning: **Do not spam requests to the APIs**: The services may time you out!

-<i>When running in the browser, this library uses a CORS proxy to fetch data from OldSchool RuneScape website.
-This has a limitation of 10 requests per second. </i>

 ### Trade Volume Data (OSRS's grand exchange graphs)

 (Not available on the official OSRS API)